-- General awareness about the standards is low across the community, including within schools, universities and other education sectors. - Practical understanding of concepts such as 'reasonable adjustment', 'unjustifiable hardship', needs to be more clearly defined. - It is difficult to obtain professional advice about the Standards. - The process for students to make complaints is complex and cumbersome and there are few consequences for education providers that breach the Standards or fail to act on complaints. - The lack of resources for individual support for students across all sectors makes it difficult for the Standards to be effectively implemented.
+- General awareness not only of parents and families with additional needs but all families about the standards is low across the community, including within schools, universities, and other education sectors.
+Some families, particularly with the rise in childhood anxiety are totally unaware of the standards. - Definition of concepts such as 'reasonable adjustment', 'unjustifiable hardship', should be made clearer.
+From our conversations with families and many educators, the application of these terms in practice varies widely. - It is difficult for many marginalised families to obtain advice and support with advocacy about the Standards. - The complaints process is complex and quite daunting for both families and students the complaints process if less complex would provide information about challenges and opportunities to improve service delivery.
+The lessons learnt from complaints can feed into that process. - Reports indicate that there are few consequences for education providers that breach the Standards or and there is not an appeals process where they fail to act on complaints. - In the whole priority of funding, scarcity of human and physical resources for individual support for students across all sectors makes it impossible for the Standards to be implemented effectively.